A frenectomy procedure, also known as a frenulectomy surgery

 ● Turkish delight, as the name suggests, can be a really sweet delight for tourists.
 It is made from sugar, starch and just about any fruit or aroma imaginable, including walnuts, hazelnuts, pistachios, dates, lemon, orange, rosewater and many others.
 Turkish delight is usually served with coffee and it became popular all around the world, including in the Balkans region and as far as Brazil and North America.

-There is no guarantee but following the doctor’s instructions limits the chance of it happening.
+– Is there any guarantee that the frenulum won’t grow back after frenectomy surgery?
+There is no guarantee, but following the doctor's instructions limit the chance of it happening.

 Laser frenectomy surgery is the best option in this case.
-If the child is very small or scared of the procedure, general anaesthesia may be used.
+If the child is very small or scared of the procedure, general anesthesia may be used.

 The incision will heal in around 5-7 days.